 USE HTTPS!

-Remember that no matter which encryption method you use, it is rather meaningless if you send cleartext passwords over the Internet using plain HTTP.
-So please make sure that you use the proper HTTPS, and install a server-side firewall to plug the security loopholes – The entire system is only as strong as the weakest link.
+No matter which encryption method you use, it is meaningless if you send cleartext passwords over the Internet.
+So make sure to set up proper HTTPS, it’s FREE these days anyway.
+The system is only as strong as its weakest link.

 LINKS & REFERENCES